dedis/cothority/cosi/README.md

 # CoSi

+This package implements the collective signing (CoSi) protocol.
+It provides functionality for clients to request and verify collective signatures as well as running a standalone CoSi server.

 This package implements a standalone version of the CoSi protocol for scalable collective signing.
 CoSi enables authorities to have their statements collectively signed,